-Weekend & Holy Days: One Mass \$ 70 + mileage (at current IRS rate)
+One Mass + mileage (at current IRS rate)

 Two Masses \$100 + mileage

-Three Masses \$135 + mileage
+Three Masses + mileage

 Four Masses \$175 + mileage

 Confessions \$ 20 + mileage

 Penance Service with Confessions (1 hr.) \$ 35 + mileage

-Weekday : One Mass \$ 30 + mileage
++ mileage

+One Mass Two Masses Three Masses Four Masses Confessions Penance Service with Confessions (1 hr.)
+Two Masses\$100Three Masses\$135Four Masses\$175Confessions\$20Penance Service with Confessions (1 hr.)\$35

-- Under this schedule, the Mass stipend remains with the parish where the Mass was celebrated.
-The payment schedule above reflects that change. - If the same priest presides at both the Saturday and Sunday Masses, calculate the fee for the total number of Masses for the weekend, (e.g., 1 Saturday, 2 Sunday, the fee would be \$135 not \$70 for Saturday and \$100 for Sunday). - If the priest comes for Confessions before Mass, the \$20 fee is added. - If the priest does not stay overnight for the weekend Masses, mileage should be paid for both Saturday and Sunday. - If a senior priest is offering the Mass, the check should be made payable to the senior priest.
+- □ Under this schedule, the Mass stipend remains with the parish where the Mass was celebrated.
+The payment schedule above reflects that change. - □ If the same priest presides at both the Saturday and Sunday Masses, calculate the fee for the total number of Masses for the weekend, (e.g., 1 Saturday, 2 Sunday, the fee would be \$135 not \$70 for Saturday and \$100 for Sunday). - $\Box$ If the priest comes for Confessions before Mass, the \$20 fee is added. - □ If the priest does not stay overnight for the weekend Masses, mileage should be paid for both Saturday and Sunday. - □ If a senior priest is offering the Mass, the check should be made payable to the senior priest.

-- Senior priests receiving help-out fees will need to complete W-9s for the parish that is paying the fees.
-Senior priests may receive a 1099 from the parish paying the fees if they receive more than \$600 in a calendar year. - Mileage from July 1, 2022, through December 31, 2022 is paid at \$.625 per mile.
-Mileage is not included on the 1099 for help-out fees and is not included in the calculation for the \$600 amount earned for help-out fees in the year. - If a priest who receives a salary is offering the Mass, the check for help-out fee and mileage is to be made payable to the institution (parish, religious order or diocese) that employs the priest.
+- □ Senior priests receiving help-out fees will need to complete W-9s for the parish that is paying the fees.
+Senior priests may receive a 1099 from the parish paying the fees if they receive more than \$600 in a calendar year. - □ Mileage from January 1, 2023, is paid at \$.655 per mile.
+Mileage is not included on the 1099 for help-out fees and is not included in the calculation for the \$600 amount earned for help-out fees in the year. - □ If a priest who receives a salary is offering the Mass, the check for help-out fee and mileage is to be made payable to the institution (parish, religious order or diocese) that employs the priest.
 The priest recoups the mileage reimbursement from the institution that employs him. (cf. Car Allowance, Method A or B, p.
 3) Parishes receiving help-out fees will need to complete W-9s for the parish that is paying the fees.